 Specs

-The detection range of 1.25 miles makes this bi-ocular (see price) the best fit for hunters, spies, and travellers.
+The detection range of 1.25 miles makes this bi-ocular the best fit for hunters, spies, and travelers.
 This N-vision Atlas bi-ocular is specially designed for night hunters who do not dread the challenges coming their way.

-Atlas offers 60 Hz refresh rate to make sure that you get a quick glance of your moving target because in wild environment nobody has time to wait while the bi-ocular clicks an image.
+The Atlas offers a 60 Hz refresh rate to ensure that you get a quick glance of your moving target because in the wild environment, nobody has time to wait while the bi-ocular clicks an image.

 This bi-ocular brings you an amazing resolution of 640 x 480 so that you never have any hindrance in your hunting errand.